thoughtworksarts/thoughtworksarts.github.io/app/_posts/2020-04-02-ai-brainwave-opera-world-premiere.markdown

 Further, Pearlman explains that "AIBO attempts to emulate Eva's projected visual memories to make them it's own.
 It wants to become human, not 'sicko', but can only create broken video simulations.
 This allows viewers a glimpse into fractured memories."

 {% include image file='brain-opera-2.jpg'
-   caption='AIBO trying to reconstruct a visual memory experienced by Eva, based on the brainwave emotion of frustration (photo by Taavet Jansen)' %}
+   alt='A pixelated image which looks like a half-formed skull with a snake wrapped around it' caption='AIBO trying to reconstruct a visual memory experienced by Eva, based on the brainwave emotion of frustration (photo by Taavet Jansen)' %}

 Strauta, performing the character of Eva, continually interacts with audience members.
 This sets up a live-time feedback loop between Eva's speech, Strauta's emotions as analyzed by the brain-computer interface and represented as colors on the body suit, the audience, and the visual and sonic environment.